SPH73/MS3-project/README.md

 ## Acknowledgements

 Special thanks to the following individuals for without their help I might still be struggling along:
-Brian Macharia - mentor for supporting through this journey and for helping me get the SelectMultipleField option working in my profile form.
+Brian Macharia - my mentor for supporting through this journey and for helping me get the SelectMultipleField option working in my profile form.
 To Haley Shafer for helping me debug the project messages route function during a screen share session and extra thanks for finding an alternative method of screen share when the slack option wasn't working;
 to Michael Parks for helping me understand why some content on the dashboard wasn't rendering and suggesting a way to achieve it;
 to IgorB (data-centric channel lead at the time) for spotting an error on the user 'pieces' loops on the dashboard feature and